zype/zype-ios/RECIPE.md

 <a href="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQUnJoV05yaENPMEU"><img src="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQUnJoV05yaENPMEU" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 2. Now you have the source code.
 Open the application folder and find the file named __"Podfile"__.
-Open this file and make sure the target is the name of the application.
+Open this file in the text editor of your choice and update the target name to match the name of the application.

 <a href="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQaERZcHl5T19lc1E"><img src="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQaERZcHl5T19lc1E" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>